PrunaAI/pruna/docs/contributions/how_to_contribute.rst

 -----

 If you want to contribute to |pruna| with a Pull Request, you can do so by following these steps.
+If it is your very first time contributing to an open source project, we recommend to start with `this guide <https://opensource.guide/how-to-contribute/>`_ for some generally helpful tips.

 1. Clone the repository
 ^^^^^^^^^^^^^^^^^^^^^^^^